 How can I become a CNM?

 There are many different educational routes to midwifery.
-CNM is one of the most common credentials in the industry, and there are a variety of academic requirements that must be met before one can begin to practice.
+CNM is one of the most common credentials in the industry, and various academic requirements must be met before one can begin to practice.
 First, potential CNMs must complete a Bachelor of Science (BSN) degree in nursing.
-They will need to meet all the standards nurses who intend to go into other areas of the industry must master.
+They will need to meet all the standards that nurses who intend to go into other areas of the industry must master.
 Once they have completed that degree, they must also complete an advanced degree.
 This often takes the form of a master’s degree in midwifery.

 Once their educational requirements have been fulfilled, the American College of Nurse-Midwives certifies new CNMs, and the hard work begins.